xapian/xapian-developer-guide/releases/index.rst

 This is a (hopefully complete) list of the jobs which need doing:

-* If there are changes which are likely to affect the RPM packaging, email Fabrice Colin and Tim Brody so they can check it.

 * Check if `config/config.guess` and `config/config.sub` need updating to
   more recent versions from https://git.savannah.gnu.org/gitweb/?p=config.git